EventStorming

 Main recipes

-The original proposition from Alberto Brandolini’s blog was about a single format, but over the years, three main flavours emerged:
+The original proposition was about a single format, but over the years, three main flavours emerged:

-• Big Picture EventStorming is a large-scale workshop aiming to discover the intricacies of an entire business line.
-It usually involves 20 to 30 people, but this largely depends on the complexity of the organisation’s domain.
+- Big Picture EventStorming is a large-scale workshop aiming to discover the intricacies of an entire business line.
+It usually involves 15 to 30 people, depending on the domain complexity.

-• Process Modelling EventStorming is oriented to an end-to-end specific process (including its variations).
-It can be used for discovery and/or design and usually involves fewer participants than a Big Picture session.
+- Process Modelling EventStorming targets an end-to-end specific process (including its variations).
+You can use this format for discovery and/or design, and it typically involves a smaller interdisciplinary team

-• Software Design EventStorming has a similar scope.
-The original format was initially targeted at discovering aggregates in Domain-Driven Design, then progressively became a more sophisticated modelling tool, allowing the detection of boundaries and the design of robust, loosely coupled systems.
+- Software Design EventStorming has a similar scope.
+The original format was intended to discover aggregates in Domain-Driven Design.
+Then it became a more sophisticated modelling tool, enabling the detection of boundaries and the design of robust, loosely coupled systems.

 You can use the different formats individually–Big Picture is great for large-scale retrospectives, for example–or chain them.
-For instance, we can use Big Picture EventStorming to detect the most relevant area for improvement and then drill into it with Process Modelling EventStorming.
+For instance, we can use Big Picture EventStorming to identify the most relevant area for improvement, then drill into it with Process Modelling EventStorming.

-Sometimes, a more detailed format – like Software Design EventStorming blends in, introducing technical discussion without displacing the business-driven conversation.
+Sometimes, a more detailed format – such as Software Design EventStorming blends in, introducing technical discussion without displacing the business-driven conversation.

 Let’s explore the formats with a little more detail.